Create a DIY Floral Monogram in the letter of your choice, or even create a shape like an ampersand!

 Floral Monogram Supplies:

-The combination of first name letters with an ampersand, I think that would be gorgeous for a wedding decoration or on the mantel of your home.
-So many possibilities, I will have a fairly large collection of letters and symbols by the time I’m finished.
+The combination of first name letters with an ampersand would be gorgeous for a wedding decoration or on the mantel of your home.
+With so many possibilities, you might have a fairly large collection of letters and symbols by the time you’re finished.

 I had these large pink silk flowers that were too big to use as the whole flower so I took them apart, cut the petals apart, and then filled in my ampersand with the petals.
-I also added in some leaves for contrast.
+For a bit of contrast add in some leaves as well!
 I think the color combination of my ampersand has a very tropical feel to it.

 Looking for another ampersand craft?
 Make Ampersand Knit I-Cord Wall Art!